Arcan-Tech/impact-installation-script/README.md

 The custom option will prompt with the following settings:

 - Version: At the current state is only possible to use latest or snapshot.
 Latest is the most recent stable version of the tool, the snapshot is the most recent unstable.
-- Protocol: If you wish to serve the application only over HTTPS you can set HTTPS, otherwise use HTTP
+- Protocol: If you wish to serve the application only over HTTPS you can set HTTPS, otherwise use HTTP.
+Choosing HTTPS will make the application accepts credentials with HTTPS
+  > **_Warning:_** In order to use HTTPS the host's machine must be configured to do so
 - Auto updater: Enable this to automatically update images every 2 hours, if valid credentials are available.
   > **_Warning:_** Using the auto-updater with the snapshot version may compromise your deployed application and data
 - Repository directory: Specify the path to local repositories on your machine.
 Ensure the path is correct; otherwise, local analysis will fail.